laristra/tangram/doc/concepts.md

 The results of reconstruction in tangram are stored in `CellMatPoly` objects, where a single `CellMatPoly` contains material polytopes for the corresponding cell.
-Standard driver performs interface reconstruction for all multi-material cell, but it can be customized to only operate on specific sets of cells or to create `CellMatPoly` objects even for single-material cells.
+The standard driver performs interface reconstruction for all multi-material cells but custom drivers may be written to only operate on specific sets of cells or to create `CellMatPoly` objects even for single material cells.
 While `CellMatPoly` stores all the material polytopes in a cell, a specific material polytope can be added or extracted as a `MatPoly` object.